facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error._todo.multi-arrow-expr-export-default-gating-test.expect.md

 ## Error

 ```
-[ReactForget] InvalidInput: ArrowFunctionExpression must be declared in variable declaration (4:9)
+[ReactForget] Todo: ArrowFunctionExpression was not declared in a variable declaration.
+Handle AssignmentExpression (4:9)
 ```